lux4rd0/sense-collector/README.md

 If streaming data is not an option or a desire to reduce the amount of CPU being consumed, use one of these settings (measured in seconds).
 When these settings are provided, the data stream is still passed through the Sense Collector to listen for timeline events but will only process mains and device details on the polling interval provided.

 `SENSE_COLLECTOR_THREADS` - OPTIONAL

 The number of threads used for processing device details.
 Defaults to 4.
-It should be set to something close to the number of CPUs on your host.
+Threads should be set to something close to the number of CPUs on your host.
 For slower processing hosts, lowering this and using a polling interval may be helpful.

 `SENSE_COLLECTOR_TOKEN` - REQUIRED